thingsboard/thingsboard.github.io/_includes/docs/edge/user-guide/edge-management.md

 #### Force synchronization procedure

-During a network outage, or some other communication problem **ThingsBoard Edge** could become out of sync from the Cloud.
+During a network outage, or some other communication problem **ThingsBoard Edge** could become out of sync from the **Cloud**.
 The Edge instance continues operating independently, collecting telemetry data, processing device events, and applying local rules.
 However, this data and state changes does not reach the Cloud, leading to inconsistencies.

 To ensure that both the **ThingsBoard Edge** and **Cloud** are aligned to deliver accurate and efficient IoT functionality, user is able to force synchronization process.